Info

 • For maximum speed in high resolution image generation and editing beefier hardware than consumer graphics cards is needed.
 Luckily, GH200 and GB200 excel at this task.

-• Example use case 6: Video editing with AutoVFX
+• Example use case 6: Video editing with AutoVFX or VACE

 • For maximum speed in high resolution video editing beefier hardware than consumer graphics cards is needed.
 Luckily, GH200 and GB200 excel at this task.